babab/gim/README.rst

    usage: gim [options]

-   Create Vim sessions with automatic pane/tab layouts from git-status
+   Edit files by picking them from git-status or git-ls-files output

    Options:
-   -h, --help              show this help information -s, --staged            Include staged files [default] -u, --unstaged          Include unstaged files
-   -i, --indexed           Show indexed files only (git ls-files) --vim=<vim executable>  Use an executable other then `vim` --version               show version information
+   -h, --help              show this help information -i, --indexed           Show indexed files only (git ls-files) -s, --staged            Do not include unstaged files -u, --unstaged          Include unstaged files [default] --vim=<vim executable>  Use an executable other then `vim` --version               show version information